SoulForMachine/GLSlayer/README.md

 ##### On Windows

-- With Visual Studio 2015: there is a solution file in projects/vs2015 directory.
+- With Visual Studio 2015/17: there are solution files in projects/vs* directories.
 - CMake: if you want to generate a solution for an older version of VS.

 Qt projects currently need to be fixed for Windows.